Girlscript-Chapter-Bilaspur/Front-End-Hackathon-Resources/Hackathon Mechanism/README.md

 *Ans* - You need to maintain two repositiories,

-  * Forked repository of GIRLSCRIPT bilaspur, where you need to upload the code and related documentations only.
+  * Forked repository of GIRLSCRIPT Bilaspur, where you need to upload the code and related documentations only.
 No need of any hosting in this repo.
   * Own repository of the name in the format ```Frontend_<theme name>_<codename>```, this will be used for hosting your site.

 #### How to get the problem statements ?